 Having the drive to become a Psychologist was apparent in Gretchen from a teenager, when seeing the impact mental health issues had on people around her.
 It was at this young age Gretchen made the decision to devote her life to helping people live the best life they can.
 Gretchen’s broad and trusted expertise includes working with clients who are vulnerable to social isolation and or exclusion, encouraging them to become more engaged and interact with family and colleagues.

 As a Psychologist at Creating Change, Gretchen holds a Bachelor of Arts (Psychology) from the University of Tasmania, a Bachelor of Psychology from Northern Territory University, and a Graduate Diploma in Management Practice, with extensive training in Cognitive Behaviour Therapy as well as Acceptance and Commitment Therapy.
-Currently in the process of becoming a Registered Behaviour Technician, Gretchen’s experience includes 5 years in case management within an interdisciplinary approach, liaising with mental health workers, housing and homelessness, employers, academics and other community and government organisations, to streamline client servicing and effect change for social impact.
+She has recently become a registered Griffiths III user, a developmental assessment tool for children aged 0 to 5 years and 11 months.
+Gretchen’s experience includes 5 years in case management within an interdisciplinary approach, liaising with mental health workers, housing and homelessness, employers, academics and other community and government organisations, to streamline client servicing and effect change for social impact.
 Over the years she has also taken on managerial and leadership roles within Disability Employment Services and for Break Thru; an organisation offering mental health, National Disability Insurance Scheme (NDIS), Disability Employment and youth services.

 In addition to working with special needs children, Gretchen also treats clients of all ages who may be experiencing social anxiety, generalised anxiety, depression, mood disorders, parenting stress and adjustment, separation anxiety, alcohol and drug use, and difficulties experienced within families.